Arachni/arachni/README.md

-# Experimental

-Experimental/unstable branch -- used for integration.
+# Experimental/unstable branch -- used for integration

+For self-contained, dev snapshot packages take a look at: http://downloads.arachni-scanner.com/dev/

+To install from source:

     git clone git://github.com/Arachni/arachni.git
     cd arachni